 Figure 1: Example of solar panel inspection (Source: Doosan Mobility Innovation)

-Achieving success was dependent not only on the innovative DMI approach to hydrogen power, but also on the use of Vicor high-performance, high-density power modules to deliver power from the fuel cell battery to the various loads within the drone.
+Achieving DMI’s success was dependent not only on their innovative approach to hydrogen power, but also on their use of Vicor high-performance, high-density power modules to deliver power from the fuel cell battery to the various loads within the drone.

 Vicor optimizes power management using a 48V power delivery network